For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

 Please note that personal loans typically last for a much shorter duration and you’ll also find that any personal loan you opt for will have a much higher interest rate.

-For more information on personal/cheaper loans to buy your house, you can click here.
+Find more information on personal/cheaper loans to buy your house.

 Are Secured Loans Available to Pensioners?

 As I mentioned earlier, you can find lenders to approve you for a secured loan as long as you can prove that you’ll be able to afford the debt repayments.

 That being said, as a pensioner, you may find it difficult to find a loan provider that is as responsive to your application as they would be for an average individual.

 This is because many lenders believe that pensioners and older citizens pose a greater risk when it comes to debt repayments.
 This is due to a combination of them being retired as well as their old age.